-This limited early-spring harvest is an unbelievably creamy tea with the sweetness of oat cereal and vanilla soy milk . . .
+This spring harvest is a beautifully creamy tea with the sweetness of oat cereal and vanilla soy milk . . .

 This spring we had the privilege of visiting Mr. and Mrs. He in Laoshan Village to help with the spring harvest, and work with them to bring out everything we love most about Laoshan Green.
 The He family leads a farmer’s cooperative devoted to fully organic farming methods and traditional hand picking.
 Their tea, grown between the slopes of Taoist holy Mountain Laoshan and the ocean is shaded by mist helping it grow sweet and rich.